GraceGardner/git_homework/thoughts.md

 Strategies:
 Use trello and google calendar as a tool to keep me on track.
 Taking Pom breaks during my homework and study time.

+Shoutout!
+Evan!